I decided to make a special tribute to the Greek villages as they are really beautiful and they are often neglected!

-So, fasten your seat belts and let us start our journey towards the beauty of Greek villages!
+Fasten your seat belts and let us continue our journey towards the beauty of Greek villages!

 20. Parthenonas – Halkidiki